hpcleuven/VscDocumentation/source/access/windows_client.rst

 Information on tools for version control (git and subversion) is available on the :ref:`version control systems` introduction page.

-Information about :ref:`using the TortoiseSVN Subversion client with the VSC systems <TortoiseSVN>`.

 .. |Windows| image:: windows_client/windows.png
 .. |Windows+Linux| image:: windows_client/windows_with_linux.png